harmbrugge/todo-spring-graphql/README.md

 http://localhost:6868/graphiql?path=/graphql

 ## Add a todo item
-Given the above scheme, a todo item can be added using the following syntax:
+Given the above schema, a todo item can be added using the following syntax:
 ```graphql
 mutation createTodo {
   createTodo(